CouncilDataProject/whisper-experiments/whisper_experiments/utils/string_utils_text_diff.md

 # `TextDiff`

 Every line or word is stored as a `TextDiff`.
-In the above example, the second line was determined to be modified, going from the left to the right version.
+In the above example, the first line was determined to be modified, going from the left to the right version.
 Changes in modified lines (words) can be retrieved by `content_before` and `content_after` property methods.

 ```Python